 At manuscript submission you should also submit an initial submission permissions log, including the basic information about each image: item name, brief description and placement notes.
 Note, however, that you need only apply for permission if and when the paper is accepted for publication.

-Authors need only apply for permission and complete the full Journals_Permissions_Log (Excel file), available on this site, after acceptance of their paper.
+Authors need only apply for permission and complete the full Journals_Permissions_Log (Excel file available from the positions office), available on this site, after acceptance of their paper.
 In the Journals_Permissions_Log you will find:

 Please type into both these documents rather than writing by hand.